 - Accuracy across the board: From improper use of billing codes to questionable diagnoses, you must provide accuracy and consistency across all areas of the practice.
 This includes avoiding HIPAA violations, ensuring no claims errors occur, and maintaining clear, standard fee schedules.

 - Document storage: Proper record storage can save you a lot of headaches down the road.
 While HIPAA rules must be in place, you should make sure that your records are comprehensive, locked, and hidden from anyone not on a patient’s care team.

 Managing audits is key to long-term success.
 Without a plan in place, ABA practices may find it nearly impossible to get through these trying audits.

 Fortunately, Missing Piece offers the support you need to manage an audit with ease.
-By providing full ABA billing services, we can ensure all your documentation is consistent and within compliance requirements.
-Our range of services also includes audit compliance support.
-If you experience an audit, you don’t have to go through it alone.
+By providing full ABA billing services, our ABA billing solution will ensure all your documentation is consistent and within compliance requirements.
+Our range of services also includes ABA compliance audit support, so if you experience an audit, you don’t have to go through it alone.

-Contact Missing Piece today to learn more and get the level of support you need for your next audit.
+Contact Missing Piece today to learn more about ABA audits and to get the support you need to ensure a smooth audit.